nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - table views: use the standard look with Source List style + visual effect view? *[Is it conventional for non-source list table views to have a source list style and vibrancy?
 Would a table view with vibrancy sitting next to the sidebar with vibrancy be too much darned vibrancy?
 Also keep in mind that behind-window vibrancy and within-window vibrancy can't mix.]*

 ### Completed
+- ~~Quitting main window gameplay after launching from a save state clears the save state selection after a delay.~~ c9629bf7faecac421383ff0a0da001a1b604a4e7
 - ~~bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.~~ db85b26824d49e77f7ee8a22aaf275e57eb7ef2d
 - ~~bug: 'Recently Added' collection in the sidebar affected by a bug involving importDate: ZIMPORTDATE is null for a newly imported game on a clean library.
 Dates back to at least 1.0.4.~~ 8bb76685337daa3f8d0ec395243210d31e37b69f
 - ~~bug: "clicking the list view column titles leaves untidy white lines" https://github.com/OpenEmu/OpenEmu/issues/2200~~ -0f5f64c